zhullyb/monyhar/monyhar/docs/security/faq.md

 Our goal is to open security bugs to the public once the bug is fixed and the fix has been shipped to a majority of users.
-However, many vulnerabilities affect products besides Chromium, and we don’t want to put users of those products unnecessarily at risk by opening the bug before fixes for the other affected products have shipped.
+However, many vulnerabilities affect products besides Monyhar, and we don’t want to put users of those products unnecessarily at risk by opening the bug before fixes for the other affected products have shipped.

-Therefore, we make all security bugs public within approximately 14 weeks of the fix landing in the Chromium repository.
+Therefore, we make all security bugs public within approximately 14 weeks of the fix landing in the Monyhar repository.
 The exception to this is in the event of the bug reporter or some other responsible party explicitly requesting anonymity or protection against disclosing other particularly sensitive data included in the vulnerability report (e.g. username and password pairs).